8-Hydroxyguanosine

-8-Hydroxyguanosine is an RNA nucleoside which is an oxidative derivative of guanosine.
+8-Hydroxyguanosine (8-OHG) is an RNA nucleoside which is an oxidative derivative of guanosine.
+The incorporation of oxidized bases is typically detrimental to the cell, but the cell has developed ways to prevent the incorporation of oxidized RNA.
 Measurement of the levels of 8-hydroxyguanosine is used as a biomarker of oxidative stress causing RNA damage.
+Elevated levels of 8-OHG can be detected in tissue samples and serve as biomarkers to be used for early screening for disease.